 Mr. Chari’s experience also includes all aspects of real estate collateral for syndicated bank finance and underwritten bond deals.
 That practice evolved to cover inventory and receivables, equipment, intellectual property, cash and securities accounts, aircraft, railcars, ships, precious metals, insurance policies and other specialized collateral.

 A significant part of Mr. Chari’s practice encompasses swaps and derivatives for financial institutions, primarily on interest rate transactions but also for currency and commodity trades.
-Mr. Chari is head of the firm’s new LIBOR Transition Inter-Disciplinary Group, which draws from the firm’s broad experience in lending, regulatory, tax and other areas to guide lenders through the complex transition process.
+Mr. Chari is head of the firm’s LIBOR Transition Team, which draws from the firm’s broad experience in lending, regulatory, tax and other areas to guide lenders through the complex transition process.
 More recently, he has become active in the burgeoning financial technology and online funding and derivatives trading space.

 Mr. Chari is a cum laude graduate of Harvard Law School and a summa cum laude graduate of Rutgers University.